 Under keel clearance management

-Maintaining the vertical distance between your ships hull and the ocean floor keeps the keel free of the seabed and reduces the chances of running aground.
+Maintaining a safe vertical distance between your ships hull and the ocean floor keeps the keel clear of the seabed and reduces the chances of running aground.

 The under keel clearance management (UKCM) system helps large ships to navigate through the Torres Strait in Australia's north.